FILM REVIEW: Supernova

 “It’s not about fair, it’s about love”

 Forgetting can be really upsetting.
 For something you have known forever to just escape your mind ranges from inconvenient to devastating.
 Especially when it happens against your will.
 Dementia has long been explored in film.
 Even the Oscars have rewarded it this awards season with nominations for The Father.
-Where that film explores dementia through , Supernova is traditional in its narrative approach but by no means less effective.
+Supernova tackles the same issue, and while it is traditional in its narrative approach it is by no means less effective.

 Partners Sam and Tusker pack up their RV one last time to travel across the United Kingdom.
 Diagnosed with early-onset dementia, this farewell trip is for Tusker to say goodbye to his friends and family.
 As their journey goes on, uncomfortable secrets are revealed and their love for one another is tested like never before.